ahmedshantodev/Ripple-ChattingApp/README.md

 - **Group Administration:** Group admins have the authority to manage the group by accepting join requests, removing members, and maintaining overall group order.
 - **Invite Management:** Admins can handle group join invitations sent to friends.

+## Usage

+- **Register or Log In:** Use your email or Google account to access the chat application.
+- **Manage Friends:** Send, accept, or decline friend requests.
+Block or unblock users and manage your friend list.
+- **Chat:** Start conversations with friends or participate in group chats.
+- **Create and Manage Groups:** Form new groups, handle join requests, and invite friends to enhance your group interactions.
+- **Group Admin Controls:** Admins can manage group membership and handle join requests efficiently.

 ## Technologies Used

 - **Frontend:** React.js for the user interface, providing a dynamic and responsive experience.
-- **Backend:** Node.js and Express for server-side operations and API management.
 - **Authentication:** Firebase Authentication for secure user login with email and Google.
-- **Database:** Firebase Firestore for storing user and chat data.
+- **Storage:** Firebase Storage for storing and retrieving media files.
-- **Real-Time Communication:** Firebase Real-time Database to enable live chat updates.
+- **Real-Time Communication:** Firebase Realtime Database to enable live chat updates and store user and chat data.

 ## License

-This project is licensed under the Monsur Ahmed Shanto License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Credits

+**Design and Development:** Monsur Ahmed Shanto

 ## Contact

+**email:** ahmedshantodev@gmail.com

 If you have any questions or suggestions, feel free to reach out.